 We further evaluate the performance of Sub-AT on mitigating robust overfitting in multi-step AT with Auto-Attack, a stronger and more reliable attack proposed by Croce \etal \cite{croce2020reliable}.
-From the results in \cref{tab:autoattack_cwattack}, we observe that our Sub-AT can indeed effectively mitigate the robust overfitting and then consistently improve the robust accuracy.
-Hence, training in subspace can genuinely overcome the overfitting and improve the model robustness rather than as a result of gradient masking \cite{papernot2017practical, athalye2018obfuscated}.
+From the results in \cref{tab:autoattack_cwattack}, we observe that indeed, Sub-AT effectively mitigates the robust overfitting and consistently improves the robust accuracy.
+Hence, training in subspace genuinely overcomes the overfitting and improves the model robustness rather than as a result of gradient masking \cite{papernot2017practical, athalye2018obfuscated}.